ladiesoflandsat/LOLManuscriptMonday/README.md

 **This repo is to hold the links to the Ladies of Landsat Manuscript Monday series.**

-Manuscript Monday is a weekly Twitter series featuring recently published, cutting-edge research led by gender minorities in the field of remote sensing.
+Manuscript Monday is a weekly Twitter and LinkedIn series featuring recently published, cutting-edge research led by gender minorities in the field of remote sensing.

 <p align="center">
   <img width="300" height="300" src="lol.jpg?w=300&h=300">
 </p>

-**Find us on twitter, [@Ladies of Landsat](https://twitter.com/LadiesOfLandsat)!!**
+**Find us on Twitter, [@Ladies of Landsat](https://twitter.com/LadiesOfLandsat)!!**

+**Find us on LinkedIn, [Ladies of Landsat](https://ca.linkedin.com/company/ladies-of-landsat)!!**

 **Want to nominate an article for us to feature in the future?
 [Fill out this form!](https://forms.gle/5g1Qrmp7229qJDLZ6)**